 The obvious question raises a very interesting scenario.

-Were the Greek gods of Greek mythology founded upon the behavior of those Nephilim which had found their way to ancient Greece in the days of Noah?
+Were the Greek gods and Greek mythology grounded in historical stories of those Nephilim who had migrated to ancient Greece in the days of Noah?

 The evidence may suggest just such a thing.

-The Nephilim are strikingly similar to the Greek mythological gods, and seem to provide a foundation upon which such myths may be built.
+The Nephilim are strikingly similar to the Greek mythological gods, and seem to provide a foundation upon which such myths may have been built.
+They were certainly half-divine, half-human beings.

-In any case, Flavius Josephus makes his stance clear on the subject.
-The writings of Josephus were also in line with the prevailing opinions of
+In any case, Flavius Josephus makes his opinion clear on the subject.
+The writings of Josephus were also in line with the prevailing opinions of ancient Israel .

 Though the accuracy of Flavius Josephus has often been debated, as he often wrote to please certain audiences, he does provide valuable insights into the culture and beliefs of his era.